Whole House Generator Cost

 When an electrical outage occurs, everyone wishes they had a backup generator.
 A small unit can supply power for home essentials like the refrigerator, furnace or small window AC unit and basic lighting for several days, or as long as your gasoline lasts.
 A large standby generator that runs on natural gas and is wired to power your entire home can produce all the electricity your home needs, so the household won’t miss a beat when the power goes out due to a storm or other electricity interruption.
 If you’re unsure, Popular Mechanics has a great comparison to decide if a standby generator is right for you.

-This Costimate addresses whole house generator installation costs.
+This Costimate addresses whole house generators an the cost to have a generator installed at your home.
 The units are also called standby and backup generators, and our comparison above includes a portable generator that can be used to power select items on a temporary basis.
 The information here will help you determine what size unit you’ll need, something an electrical contractor can and should do too.
 Generator installation cost is itemized for the labor and supplies required.
 Below, you can compare what we’ve discovered about standby generator installation costs with information from other sites and with actual costs submitted by homeowners.
 Our goal is to assist you in deciding if the backup generator installation cost is worth the benefits– keeping your home inhabitable, comfortable and safe while preventing the loss of perishable food.

 Backup Generator Cost Details